By Melissa Riddle Chalos

 - A 2005 Australian Longitudinal Study of Aging revealed that “family relationships have very little impact on longevity, but friendship increases life expectancy by as much as 22 percent.”2

-- Yet another study of 736 middle-aged men found that while attachment to single person, such as a spouse, didn’t lower the risk of heart attack or coronary disease, having a strong social network did.3
+- Yet another study of 736 middle-aged men found that while attachment to a single person, such as a spouse, didn’t lower the risk of heart attack or coronary disease, having a strong social network did.3

 - Research shows that between 1999 and 2010, suicide among men age 50 and over rose by nearly 50 percent.3 Loneliness is growing by catastrophic proportions.